 You can only assign allowed actions that are permitted by your own privileges.
 For example, if you have download access but not upload access, you cannot create a share link that allows visitors to upload.

-Additionally, each Share Link can be individually customized with the following options, which are accessible by clicking the Settings button in the Share Links page.
+Each Share Link can be individually customized with the following options, which are accessible by clicking the Settings button in the Share Links page.

 - URL Key This is the last part of the URL that will be assigned to your share.
 By default, this is assigned a random set of letters and digits to make your URL less likely to be guessed.
 You can replace this autogenerated text with your own text to make a more readable link.
 A custom URL Key can only contain letters and digits (no spaces or special characters).
 This setting will not appear if the site-wide share link setting "Allow Share Links to use custom URLs" is disabled.